bilal-fazlani/commanddotnet/docs/TestTools/overview.md

 [Verify](Harness/bdd.md) wraps `RunInMem` with declarative BDD style setup and assertions.

+!!!
+Tip
+    If you're using the [.UseDefaultMiddleware()](../OtherFeatures/default-middleware.md) method, testing with either of these will help identify behavior changes on upgrade due to new opt-in features.

 ## Testing your application

 When testing an application, use the same method to generate and configure the AppRunner for the console and tests.
 In this example, the `GetAppRunner()` method is made public so tests can verify the exact config used in the application.